vkuzel/Quantum-Leap/README.md

 * Spring Security `@Pre*` and `@Post*` annotations works.
 Do not use @Secure or JSR-250 annotations.
 * By default all `RequestMapping` endpoints are protected and user has to be authenticated to access any of those.
 Static content paths like `/assets/**`, `/webjars/**` or `/storage/*` are left unprotected.
 * To make an endpoint accessible for everyone, use `@PreAuthorize("permitAll()")` annotation.
+* CSRF protection can be disabled on a method or a type basis by `@IgnoreCsrfProtection` annotation.
 * Authentication was tested against Google OAuth2 but it should work with any OAuth2 service.
 Quantum Leap does not store any passwords.
 * Spring Security OAuth2 method works with a login page.
 If there is only one authentication method configured a login page is skipped and an user is redirected directly to authentication service.
 * Login page can be configured by `quantumleap.security.loginPageUrl`, default login page is set to an index page path `\`.
 This implies two things: a) an index page should be able to display authentication errors and b) Spring Security's [login page generation](https://docs.spring.io/spring-security/site/docs/current/reference/html/jc.html#jc-form) is suppressed.